 In their most fundamental state, an ACE defines where to place new/old portlets in your console.
 Portlets are the fundamental building block of the administrator console.
-We are using Pluto 2.x as our portal engine since it closely conforms to JSR 168.
-We will not go into the details of how to develop portlets since you can find many tutorials and tools for this such as Portlet Plugin for Eclipse.
+We are using Pluto 2.x as our portal engine since it closely conforms to JSR 168 [link to JSR 168].
+We will not go into the details of how to develop portlets since you can find many tutorials and tools that are much better at this. [many tutorial links here].
 You will need the appropriate "web.xml" and "portlet.xml" files defined.
-As a simple example, refer to the HelloWorldPortlet defined at the end of this section.
+As a simple example, refer to the [link to section] HelloWorldPortlet defined at the end of this section.